crmtogether/TSPWAContainer/src/CRMTogether.PwaHost/README.txt

-CRMTogether.PwaHost — SINGLE INSTANCE + WM_COPYDATA forwarder + About box + menu layout fix + File Processing System
+CRMTogether.PwaHost — SINGLE INSTANCE + WM_COPYDATA forwarder + About box + menu layout fix + File Processing System + Intelligent Clipboard Monitoring

 Fixes:
   - MenuStrip is now set as MainMenuStrip and docked before WebView2; layout re-applied so it no longer overlaps/cuts off the WebView.